shuttle-hq/shuttle-examples/bevy/hello-world/README.md

 ```

 Go to the project workspace root or the `server` folder, run `shuttle run`, then visit `http://localhost:8000/game`, you should see your Bevy program in action!

+Once you're ready to deploy, use `shuttle deploy`.

+## Troubleshooting
+- Shuttle connects by default to port 8000 - if you're currently already using something at port 8000, you can add
+  the `--port <port-number>` to the `shuttle run` command to change this.
+- Don't forget to install Bevy dependencies (as above) if you get compilation errors.